By category:

 B2: | All that again.
 [All are now on original sides, first couple at the bottom.] |

-A3: | Face on the right diagonal: Top lady and bottom man cast left shoulder behind their own line and into each other's places while the others dance two changes of a circular hey with hands.
+A3: | Face on the right diagonal: Top lady and bottom man cast left shoulder behind their own line and into each other's places while the others dance two changes with hands.
 All set and turn single. |

 A4: | The same dancers repeat the same movements to get back again. |

-B3/4: | The Grimsditch Hey: Upside-down Morris hey, each couple crossing at the bottom, and again to return to own side.
+B3/4: | The Grimsditch Hey: Upside-down Morris hey, each couple crossing as they go down the middle, and again to return to own side.
 [This means that the middle couple cross going down through the bottom couple, while the bottom couple cast up to middle place and then lead up through the top couple who cast down into middle place, and so on.] |

 Repeat twice more. |